Ottoman Tunisia

-At the center of what was then known as the Barbary Coast, Barbary corsairs used North African ports like Algiers, Tunis, and Tripoli as bases to target European shipping and, at the height of their power, raid ports and towns along Europe's Mediterranean coast.
+At the center of what was then known as the Barbary Coast, Barbary corsairs used North African ports like Algiers, Tunis, and Tripoli as bases to target European shipping and, at the height of their power, to raid ports and towns along Europe's Mediterranean coast.
 During these raids, Barbary pirates frequently captured European sailors and civilians, who were either ransomed or sold into slavery.
 For centuries, Tunis was among the principal centers of the Barbary slave trade.
-Eventually, a prolonged decline in raids and the increasing naval power of European states, culminating in a series of punitive wars by the United States, later joined by Sweden and the Kingdom of Sicily, brought an end to the raids and the slave trade.
+Eventually, a prolonged decline in raids and the increasing naval power of European states, culminating in a series of punitive wars by the United States later joined by Sweden and the Kingdom of Sicily, brought an end to the raids and the slave trade.

 By the end of the Ottoman period, Tunisia had experienced a considerable loss in its territory.
-The decay in Ottoman authority throughout the 18th and 19th centuries led to conflicts with rival provinces, especially Tripoli, and foreign encroachment.
+The decay in Ottoman authority throughout the 18th and 19th centuries led to conflicts with rival provinces, especially Tripoli, and foreign encroachment on their territory.
 In the 19th century, Tunisian rulers observed the ongoing political and social reforms occurring throughout the Ottoman Empire.
 Inspired by the Turkish model, the Bey of Tunis began modernizing Tunisia's administration, infrastructure, and economy, though these modernization efforts were expensive and would lead to Tunisia amassing a considerable amount of foreign debt.
 In 1881, France used this as a pretext to establish a Protectorate, effectively taking control over the territory.

 The legacy of the centuries-long period of Ottoman rule in Tunisia is evident in the presence of Tunisia's large Turkish community.
-Historically, mixed male descendants were known as the Kouloughlis.
+Historically, children of Turkish fathers and native mothers were known as the Kouloughlis.